dcao/website/website/blog/2024-12-27--on-notes-apps/index.md

 and I sure as hell don't want to *optimize* or *maximize* anything.

 I don't want my tools to let me do more work.
 I want my tools to bring *joy* into my life.
-These are tools for facilitating doing things I enjoy and spending time with folks I love, for finding space for joy and leisure in the midst of the bullshit that is productivity culture and capitalism.
+These are tools to let me do things I enjoy and spend time with folks I love---making space for joy and leisure in the midst of the bullshit that is productivity culture and capitalism.

 <!-- notes apps as critical resistance -->